 The original Jewish concept of the messiah was that a descendant of David would return to resume the dynasty, making it an example of this trope.
 Since this is one common interpretation of passages in The Bible (including as far back as the prophetic book of Hosea).

-And then we have Jesus, who Christians believe to have fulfilled the aforementioned role of The Messiah, and who according to the Book of Revelation will do it again.
+Jesus, who Christians believe to have fulfilled the aforementioned role of The Messiah, and who according to the Book of Revelation will do it again.
 He incidentally is also a descendant of David, fulfilling the Jewish prophecy .

 Jesus' second coming in The Bible is in part to fulfill his role as the King of Kings and Lord of Lords.

-Older than Dirt: Horus in Egyptian religion, when he regained his father's kingdom from his murderous uncle Set, was held as the prototype of the rightful king ascending to the throne of Egypt and bringing order and justice to the land.
+Older Than Dirt: Horus in Egyptian religion, when he regained his father's kingdom from his murderous uncle Set, was held as the prototype of the rightful king ascending to the throne of Egypt and bringing order and justice to the land.
 Set, who murdered Horus's father Osiris (Set's brother), had usurped the throne of Egypt while Horus was growing up, and his unlawful reign was often depicted as a time of strife.
 Depending on the Writer, Set was either driven out in disgrace, or peacefully reconciled and shared the throne with Horus.
 References to this myth were made especially for royal coronations, as each reigning king was identified with Horus.

 The basic theme of Exalted is the return of the Solar Exalted, previously deposed and sealed away by Sidereals and Terrestials.
 However, while heroic Solars are the default Player Characters, half of all Solars has been turned to dark powers and the ones that stayed shiny and glorious may be even worse.
 Moreover, the adventure book Return of the Scarlet Empress posits a subversion.
 The Empress also heralds the return of some of world's overthrown creators, but this is a verybadthing.